opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 Security Analytics takes advantage of prepackaged Sigma rules for security event detection.
 Therefore, the field names are derived from a Sigma rule field standard.
 To make them easier to identify, however, we have created aliases for the Sigma rule fields based on the following specifications:

 - For all log types, the open-source Elastic Common Schema (ECS) specification.
-- For the AWS CloudTrail and DNS log types, the [Open Cybersecurity Framework](https://github.com/ocsf/ocsf-schema).
+- For the AWS CloudTrail, DNS log types and VPC Flow logs, the [Open Cybersecurity Framework](https://github.com/ocsf/ocsf-schema).

 These alias rule field names are the field names used in these steps.
 They appear in the **Detector field name** column of the mapping tables.